Tuesday, September 10, 2013

 Where Online Banks Fail

 Nothing in life is perfect and online banks are no different.
 If you’re somebody that likes to do things as you always have done, and you value peace of mind, then online banking might not be for you.
-Sure, being able to get access to your money from a web page is great but, for those moments when you need to explain something to somebody face-to-face, brick and mortar branches might be the better way to go.
+Sure, being able to get access to your money from a web page is great but, for those moments when you need to explain something to somebody face-to-face, brick-and-mortar branches might be the better way to go.

 Some ATMs will charge you for taking out cash.
 While many online banks are able to withdraw cash free of charge at thousands of ATMs across the country, some ATMs will still charge you.
 In a lot of cases, whoever owns or runs the ATM decides who they want to be able to use their ATM free of charge.
-It’s very much worth looking into your online bank before you pull the trigger – remember, a single service fee can completely wipe out the benefits of the high interest rate.
-Don’t fall into the rat trap of losing your interest to service fees!

 Fees can be higher than you think.
-Online banks don’t need to charge as much as the Bank of Americas of the world do but, they still need to make a profit.
+Online banks don’t need to charge as much as the Bank of America of the world does, they still need to make a profit.
 There’s a vast difference in how much each direct bank will charge you for a stop payment and so on.
-A lot of them will charge you for inactivity, often to the tune of $5 a month.
-This is another thing you should consider before taking your money digital.

 Whatsapp Button works on Mobile Device only